nextcloud/integration_openproject/README.md

 This will put the rewrite rules back into the `.htaccess` file.

-##### serve Nextcloud from a sub folder
+##### Serve Nextcloud from a sub folder
 The default docker configuration serves Nextcloud from the root of the domain (`http://localhost:8080/`), but it is also possible to serve it from a sub folder e.g. `http://localhost:8080/nextcloud/`.
-To do that with the existing docker configuration there are a couple of steps to take.
+To do that with the existing docker configuration, there are a couple of steps to take.

 1. configure apache to serve the parent folder as `DocumentRoot`:
    ```shell